sjdonado/mihorario/README.md

 </div>

 ## How to run?
-* Please write me an email for sharing with you the Google Oauth credentials, otherwise you can create another ones here [more info](https://support.google.com/cloud/answer/6158849)
+* Please write me an email to share with you the Dev Google Oauth credentials, otherwise you can create your own [here](https://support.google.com/cloud/answer/6158849)

 ### Server